Finnish cuisine: Meals

-There are three meals per day: breakfast, lunch and dinner.
+Common meals are breakfast (aamupala), lunch (lounas), dinner (päivällinen) and supper (iltapala).
+Sometimes there is also an afternoon snack (välipala) or a coffee break where a light snack is served.
 In all primary and secondary schools, including high school, a hot free lunch is served as part of Finland's welfare state system.
 Lunch, eaten around noon, is usually a warm meal, although some people may select a lighter meal such as a sandwich or a salad.
 Taking a lunchbox is not as common as elsewhere in Europe.
 Universities also provide lunch for students, but contrary to primary and secondary schools, lunch in universities is not free of charge but subsidized.

 Lunch typically consists of a single course with optional side salad, bread and dessert.
 Many workplaces have a lunch restaurant, and if not, employers often give lunch vouchers.
 Restaurants often have a separate lunch menu for this purpose.
-In the evening, the dinner is usually a hot meal, again with sides.
+In the evening, the dinner is usually a hot meal, again with side dishes.
 Meals are usually single-course, commonly consisting of meat of some sort (pork, lamb, chicken, beef) and potatoes, rice or pasta with the meat.
 Soups, such as pea soup or fish soup, are not considered appetizers only, but may be served as lunch or dinner, and they are correspondingly heavier and come in larger portions.

+Dinner is typically the most substantial meal of the day.
+However, it is served rather early at 5 pm, so that there is often a separate supper at 8-9 pm.
+This supper (iltapala) is a light snack.

 Breakfast

 Breakfast is seen as a substantial meal and usually consists of open sandwiches.
 The sandwich is often buttered, with savoury toppings such as hard cheese or cold cuts.
 Sour milk products such as yoghurt or viili are also common breakfast foods, usually served in a bowl with cereals such as corn flakes, muesli, and sometimes with sugar, fruit or jam.
 A third food that is commonly eaten at breakfast is porridge (puuro), often made of rolled oats, and eaten with a pat of butter (voisilmä, lit. 'butter eye') or with milk, or fruit or jam, especially the sort made of raspberries or strawberries (sometimes lingonberries).
 Drinks are milk, juice, tea, or coffee.

+Pannukakku, a type of baked oven pancake, is considered a dessert in Finland, but is often eaten for breakfast in the Finnish diaspora in the United States and Canada.

 Coffee breaks

 Finland has the highest coffee consumption per capita in the world, averaging 12 kg of coffee per person annually.
 It is typical for a Finn to drink coffee continuously throughout the day, often accompanied by a sweet bun or a sandwich.
-Most workplaces allocate time for coffee breaks and serving coffee is very likely to happen to a visitor to a private home.
-Finns consider it as a small courtesy.
+Most workplaces allocate time for coffee breaks, and serving coffee is very likely to happen to a visitor to a private home.
+Finns consider this a small courtesy.